OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 The solution is to configure a secondary build configuration, and use a snapshot dependency and build trigger in TeamCity to run the deployment build configuration after the first build configuration completes.
 The video below demonstrates how to do this.
 :::

-## Creating and pushing packages from TeamCity to Octopus
+## Creating and pushing packages from TeamCity to Octopus {#TeamCity-CreateAndPushPackageToOctopusCreatingandpushingpackagesfromTeamCitytoOctopus}

 :::hint
 In version 3.3.1 of the TeamCity Plugin we have added a new build runner that can be used to package and push your applications from TeamCity to Octopus.